2026–2027 Parent Resources

 Homeschool Compliance & Funding Guide

-The complete reference for homeschool families: state laws, testing requirements, credit recognition, ESA funding programs, and extracurricular access — all 50 states.
+The complete reference for homeschool families: state laws, testing requirements, scheduling flexibility, grade advancement rules, credit recognition, ESA funding programs, and extracurricular access — all 50 states.

 Informational purposes only.
 Not legal advice.
 Verify all requirements directly with your state department of education before making educational decisions.